markosjal/AirScan/README.md

 	Running parts 1 and 2 on same machine with LOCALHOST connecton

-	Runnng on other web servers
+	Runnng on web servers other than Apache 2.4

+	PHP versins other than 7.0